skipcloud/skipcloud.github.io/_posts/2020-07-12-where-did-vim-come-from?.md

 Does this functionality seem familiar?
 If we shorten "regular expression" down to "re" then you get `g/re/p`.
-This was so handy Ken Thompson pulled it out of `ed` and made it a dedicated command for search for text in files and called it `grep`.
+This was so handy Ken Thompson pulled it out of `ed` and made it a dedicated command for searching for text in files and called it `grep`.

 ### some edits